eldenvolt/tock/docs/RELEASING.md

 # Releasing

-This repo uses GitHub Actions to build and publish an unsigned DMG on tag pushes.
+This repository uses GitHub Actions to build and publish an unsigned macOS DMG when a version tag is pushed.

+The local steps exist to sanity-check the build.
+The CI artifact is the canonical release users receive.

-## Prereqs
+## Prerequisites

+### One-time setup

-- Xcode installed (for local builds).
+- Xcode installed.
-- The `Tock` scheme is shared in Xcode (Manage Schemes → Shared).
-One-time setup.
+- `Tock` scheme is shared in Xcode (Xcode → Manage Schemes → Shared).

+### Optional

-- Optional: GitHub CLI (`gh`) installed, if you want to edit release notes from the terminal.
+- GitHub CLI (`gh`) for creating/editing release notes from the terminal.

 ## Development